 Kelvin Fu, the managing partner at Gunung Capital explains that it is imperative for them to meet the Paris goals and hence, while being part of Gunung Raja Paksi and investing in building materials, they are investing in companies that support climate action.
 The key reason behind the increasing Chinese exports is their macro policies.
 China’s export of steel to the world changed dramatically last year, as a lot of pressure on the Chinese government has been imposed to restrict their exports to reduce carbon emissions, subjectifying China’s reduction significantly.
 Kelvin reveals, “Many players have approached us, as our steel is highly competitively priced with high quality.
 So, we have started to see more and more interest in Indonesian Steel mills.”

 He further states, “India continues to be a very large exporter of steel.
 I don’t think we are direct competitors.
-I think the exit of China from middle south east Asia and other countries really allow Indonesia to shine. as we exist in a middle eastern nation which allows Indonesia to shine.”
+I think the exit of China from middle south east Asia and other countries really allow Indonesia to shine, as we exist in a middle eastern nation.”
 Anything that emits less carbon seems to be more viable, financially and on the social front.
 It is important to take note here that the company operates electric arc furnaces, replacing coal-powered furnaces.

 Indonesia is still dominated by thermal coal power plants.
 However, many of the local distributors and the power companies in Indonesia have taken the steps towards a green power project.
 Kelvin explained another key aspect of these sustainable green practices, “The ESG sustainability linked finance helps to acquire cheaper credit from the banks and other developmental financial institutions like the World Bank and IFC.”